shengyongjiang/geomtes/README-mac.md

 # GeoMates Setup Guide for macOS

-This guide will help you set up and run the GeoMates environment on macOS.
+This guide is a amendement for readme.md, it will help you set up and run the GeoMates environment on macOS.

 ## Prerequisites